gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 What is the process for contributing documentation?
 ########
-To contribute documentation, you should write an rst-formatted file related to your topic and submit it via `pull request to this repository <https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.
+To contribute documentation, you should write an rst-formatted file related to your topic and submit it via `pull request to this repository <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_.
 We will also eventually have a form where you can upload and submit new documentation to be posted in a simplified fashion.

 All read-the-docs documentation uses `Restructered Text <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/glossary_terms.html#term-rst>`_, so we ask that you write documentation in this format or convert Markdown files for your pull requests.
+However, we can also accept updates in Markdown format and integrate them into this repo.

 Current Topic Areas:
 ------------

--  Emu
+-  Emu/Lucata
 -  Getting Started - general topics needed to get started with RG
 -  Miscellaneous
 -  Networking - in-network computing, 5G, and edge.